vihdzp/offbuilder-v2/README.md

 # OFFBuilder
 Generates OFF files for convex polytopes from their coordinates.
+Runs in the browser.